Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - passivate the surface with insulators if necessary

 ### PCB design criteria
-Partition the develpment in separate groups in order to work in parallel until the final integration.
+Partition the development in separate groups in order to work in parallel until the final integration.
 Partitioning is not only driven by the functionality:
-- number fo signals necessary to connect
+- number of signals necessary to connect components
 - bandwidth of the signals --> at high frequency is better to keep the components on a single chip
-- delays of the signals --> length and width of the wires affects the speed at which the signals can go
+- delays of the signals --> length and width of the wires affect the speed at which the signals can go

-NOTE: software to design PCB:
+Software to design PCB:
 - altium
 - eagle